 As Australia’s largest provider of private correctional services, our focus is on rehabilitating prisoners and giving them the support and growth to become positive and productive contributors to our society.

-Our staff and leadership team are continually finessing our approach to improve the wellness and health of our prisoners so that they may have the security, support and strategies to help them succeed when they re-enter the community.
+Our staff and leadership team are focused upon implementation of best-practice services and continuous improvement activities in order to enhance outcomes for people in our care so they may have the safety, support and strategies to help them succeed when they re-enter the community.

 When we focus on delivering ‘better corrections’ we will contribute to ‘safer communities’.